7 tips to make your localization work more productive

 }

 Adding a translation to many files can be frustrating and slow down the development process.
-Now you need to send it to translator or translate it on your own using DeepL, Google Translate or Microsoft Translate.
+Now you need to send it to translator or translate it on your own using ChatGPT from OpenAI, DeepL, Google Translate, or Microsoft Translate.
 Creating localized apps or games can be really annoying in such conditions.
 That is why we created SimpleLocalize.
 Clean, simple, and user-friendly system for handling i18n.
 We provide many i18n library integrations including i18next, FormatJS, Android and iOS.
 Translation keys can be easily extracted from the projects, uploaded to translation editor.
 Our localization command-line tool can simplify this process.
-Book a demo with me to see how your life can be easier with the SimpleLocalize!
+Watch our Quick Start Guide on YouTube to see how your life can be easier with the SimpleLocalize!

 Finding unused translation keys